World Association of Sand Therapy Professionals 2026 World Conference

 Monday, October 07, 2024 12:00pm-1:00pm EST

-I'll be conducting this introductory workshop.
-Grab some food and join us for an overview of Acceptance and Commitment Sandtray Therapy (ACST)!
-This munch and learn introduces ACST, a framework that bridges the worlds of Acceptance and Commitment Therapy and Sandtray Therapy.
-For anyone curious about this modality, this session will provide you a basic understanding of ACST with an opportunity to participate in short experiential exercises.
+This introductory workshop was an introduction and overview of Acceptance and Commitment Sandtray Therapy (ACST), a framework that bridges the worlds of Acceptance and Commitment Therapy and Sandtray Therapy.
+This workshop was for anyone curious about this modality.
+It this provided a basic understanding of ACST an offered an opportunity to participate in a short experiential exercise.

 2024 NASW-NC Virtual Clinical Social Work Institute Conference